 For an in-product tutorial of Lucidchart basics, please see one the following guides:

 - Getting Started for Users on Free accounts

 - Getting Started for Users on Pro, Team, and Enterprise accounts

-You can also create a new document directly from the editor by navigating to File > New Document.
+You can also create a new document directly from the workspace by navigating to File > New Document.

 Click to return to the document page, click to rename your document, and click on your email address to navigate to the account settings page or log out.

 Click on one of the tabs on the left to open a drop-down of options.
 Some options might be greyed out depending on what is selected on the canvas.
 For instance, many of the options under the "Arrange" tab apply to groups of objects, so you will only be able to implement them after selecting multiple objects on the canvas.